-My ebook, The Ghoulish Gourmet, is the just what you want to plan your Halloween party.
-The pdf version costs $8.95 and you can click the buy now button to purchase (the button is below the cover photo).
+My ebook, The Ghoulish Gourmet, is just what you want to plan your Halloween party.
 Or you can get the Kindle version at Amazon.

 I love purple sweet potatoes.
 First off, they’re sweet potatoes and I’m not sure anyone needs a reason beyond that.
 However, they turn things purple on top of tasting amazing and being good for you.